v8786339/zcu104_ubuntu/software/petalinux/readme.txt

     petalinux-config -c kernel

     You don't need to change anything.
 Just exit.
+(Watch out!
+Petalinux throws a pop-under window with the config menu.
+It will stall waiting for you to exit if you don't notice it.)

 - Now build the linux kernel